Brugman/github-repo-latest-version/README.md

 ## Usage

-`https://foo.company.com/repository-name` displays the latest version (tag) of your GitHub repo in JSON format.
+`/repository-name` displays the latest version (tag) of your GitHub repo as JSON.

-To display an update notice in for example WordPress you can grab this JSON remotely with `file_get_contents('https://foo.company.com/repository-name')`.
+To display an update notice in for example WordPress, you can grab this JSON with `file_get_contents()` or `curl`, and compare to the installed version.

-On `https://foo.company.com/admin.php` you can check on how your caches are doing.
+On `/admin` you can check on how your caches are doing.
 No API calls are made for this page, so its unrestricted.